ZuluSCSI/ZuluSCSI.com/index.md

 * SCSI physical layer code is mostly custom, with some inspiration from BlueSCSI
 * Image file access is derived from BlueSCSI

-#### Major changes from BlueSCSI and SCSI2SD
+#### Major improvements from BlueSCSI and SCSI2SD

 * Separation of platform-specific functionality to separate directory to ease porting
-* Ported to the GigaDevice GD32F205 ARM Cortex processor
+* Ported to the RP2040 and GigaDevice GD32F205 ARM Cortex processors
 * Removal of Arduino core dependency
 * Buffered log functions
 * Simultaneous transfer between SD card and SCSI bus for improved performance